How to Understand The Design of Mainframes

 Mainframes as Specialized In Their Design and Configured to Order

 Mainframes are thought out to an exceptional level of detail for how the hardware should be designed.
 A process has been refined to match workloads to components and how they interact within the overall mainframe design.
-Because so few mainframes are purchased (instead of purchased in bulk as servers), there is a configuration process that is far more involved than with servers.
+Because so few mainframes are purchased (instead of purchased in bulk as servers), a configuration process is far more involved than with servers.

 Servers require an enormous scale until they can compete with mainframes in the total cost of ownership.